mossgreen/mossgreen.github.io/_posts/2018-11-09-Spring-Certification-Spring-Data-Management.md

 ```

-## What is the Template design pattern.
+## What is the Template design pattern?
+What is the JDBC template?

 - Use abstract methods for the different steps, subclasses define all steps
 - Alternatively, the class may define default implementations of the different steps of the algorithm, allowing subclasses to customize only selected methods as desired.